Thoughts on the difficulties of introducing art to the public realm, following a recent symposium organized by Oslo Pilot

-From the many unpublished obituaries of Fidel Castro to the architecture of Dubai: what to read about this weekend
+From Beethoven's lesbianism to the precarious foundations of political philosophy: what to read this weekend

 The definitive guide to current exhibitions at the best galleries and museums around the globe.

-View highlights of free outdoor exhibition, open until 8 January 2017
+Highlights of the free outdoor exhibition, open until 8 January 2017

-Alia Al-Senussi, Yana Peel, Russell Tovey & more choose favourites
+Alia Al-Senussi, Yana Peel, Russell Tovey choose their favourite Allied Editions

 Working Across Continents: A day of conversations about Operndorf Afrika